ch4mpy/spring-addons/samples/tutorials/README.md

 ## 1. <a name="oauth_essentials"/>OAuth2 essentials
 OAuth2 client and resource-server configuration are very different. **Spring provides with different starters for a reason**.
-If you're not sure about the definitions, needs and responsibilities of those two, please please take 5 minutes to read this section before you start.
+If you're not sure about the definitions, needs and responsibilities of those two, please take 5 minutes to read this section before you start.
 You may **test your OAuth2 / OpenID knowledge with the dedicated quiz** available at [https://quiz.c4-soft.com/ui/quizzes](https://quiz.c4-soft.com/ui/quizzes)

 ### 1.1 Actors
 - **resource-owner**: think of it as end-user.
 Most frequently a physical person, but can be a batch or whatever trusted program authenticated with client-credential (or even a device authenticated with a flow we'll skip)
 - **authorization-server**: the server issuing and certifying resource-owners and clients identities.
-It is sometimes refered to as *issuer* or *OIDC Provider* (*OP*).
+It is sometimes referred to as *issuer* or *OIDC Provider* (*OP*).
 - **client**: a piece of software which needs to access resources on one or more resource-servers. **It is responsible for acquiring tokens from the authorization server and authorizing its requests to resource-servers**, and as so to handle OAuth2 flows.
-It is sometimes refered to as *Relying Party* (*RP*).
+It is sometimes referred to as *Relying Party* (*RP*).
 - **resource-server**: an API (most frequently REST). **It should not care about login, logout or any OAuth2 flow.** From its point of view, all that matters is if a request is authorized with a valid access token and taking access decisions based on it.

 It is important to note that **a front-end is not necessarily an OAuth2 client**: in the **B**ackend **F**or **F**rontend pattern, the OAuth2 client is on the server, between resource server(s) (secured with access tokens) and web (Angular, React, Vue, ...) or mobile applications which are secured with sessions and never see OAuth2 tokens.

 ### 1.2.
 Client VS Resource Server Configuration
 As already wrote, the responsibilities and security requirements are quite different.
-Lets explore that in more details.
+Let's explore that in more details.

 #### 1.2.1.
 Need for Sessions
 **Resource servers can usually be configured as stateless (without session)**.
 The "state" is associated with the access token which is enough to restore the security context of a request.
 This has valuable benefits for scalability and fault tolerance: any resource server instance can process any request without the need of sharing a session.
 Also, the access token protects against CSRF attacks and, if it is rotated frequently enough (every minute or so), against BREACH attacks too!